 There is no one face to modern slavery.
-The victims of modern slavery can be our colleagues, contractors brought in for temporary work, our neighbours or someone we meet on the street.
+Victims can be colleagues, contractors brought in for temporary work, or people in the local community.

 Are You Aware of Your Responsibilities?